Hao-Laboratory/PCSED/README.md

 hybnet -- PCSED
 rnet -- IDN (inverse design network)
 ## Folders:
 data -- dataset folder.
 We did not upload the dataset because it exceeds the Github repository storage limit.
-You can download it from https://xxx and copy them to this folder and then the scripts should work correctly.
+You can download it from https://xxx to this folder and the scripts should work correctly.
 nets -- the folder for storaging the networks and the generated data.
 ## Files:
 HybridNet.py -- PCSED definition.